National Association of Canine Scent Work, LLC®

-This takes place at Central High School, 24617 75th Street, Salem WI 53168.
-The test will be done in their large cafeteria.
+This takes place at Waller Elementary School in Burlington WI.
+The test will be done in their gym.
 Entry to the school is in the back and will be marked with cones or signs.
 There is a good walk to get to the ORT from the parking lot.
 No stairs.
 Floor is the normal flooring in a school.
 There will be no crating in the school so be prepared to crate in your vehicles.
 There is a large parking lot in the back of the school.
-There will be no specific parking designations.
 There is also a large potty area, no specific potty area designations.

 Detailed information will be sent to you showing parking, potty areas and entries into the school.